EncyclopediaRed/btcamp-87826/content/blog_02.md

-          *   **Trustees**: Those entrusted with monitoring compliance and gatekeeping of data based on agreed upon terms with the beneficiaries
+          *   **Trustees**: Those entrusted with monitoring compliance and gatekeeping of data based on agreed-upon terms with the beneficiaries

           *   **Trust** **Law**: “Trust law refers to laws governing the